 How can a programming language provide DevOps engineers with appropriate tools?
 For example, Golang has various features to reach the aim: its lightweight Goroutines provide multithreading; convenient garbage collectors are a guarantee of strong memory management; automation scripts help engineers deploy fast.
 In addition, there are numerous Go libraries for DevOps engineers.
 Thanks to that, manual work can be automated—so, business gets expected results, saving time and money.

 Weaker structure due to complicated traceability

 DevOps work on IT project strategy and structure.
 To set goals, work out how to measure success, and achieve results, they need to promptly identify the features causing failures in production.
-That’s why traceability in the processes is important at each stage of production.
+That’s why traceability in the processes is important at each prod of production.

 To ensure it, DevOps should use tools that help make all the processes transparent for the development team and for business stakeholders.
 Programming language is one of the tools.
 If it’s easy to learn and understand, the working process becomes faster.
 So, Go helps DevOps make quick and reasoned decisions and have a deep understanding of processes—and business saves resources.

 To learn more advantages of Go in web development and find out if it matches your project, read an article.